EleutherAI/gpt-neox/README.md

 For those looking for a TPU-centric codebase, we recommend [Mesh Transformer JAX](https://github.com/kingoflolz/mesh-transformer-jax).

 **If you are not looking to train models with billions of parameters from scratch, this is likely the wrong library to use.
-For generic inference needs, we recommend you use the HuggingFace `transformers` library instead which supports GPT-NeoX models.**
+For generic inference needs, we recommend you use the Hugging Face `transformers` library instead which supports GPT-NeoX models.**

 # Contents